KSP-KOS/KSLib/doc/lib_exec.md

 ### evaluate

 args:
-  * expression - an expression to evaluate.
+  * expression - string, an expression to evaluate.
 Unlike "command" parameter from function `execute` an expression should **not** end with dot: `evaluate("7 * a + 2").`.

 returns: